-We have pursued this policy because we have full confidence in the Party's leadership, in the great majority of the mass of the people, in the superiority of the socialist system and in the truth of Marxism.
-To adopt this policy is by no means to implement the bourgeois policy of "liberalization," but to pursue an extremely firm class policy of the proletariat.
-Our purpose in adopting this policy is to promote the development and flourishing of science, art and culture and the development of Marxism and socialist ideology guided by Marxism.
-The purpose of carrying out this policy at a time when bourgeois ideological influences still exist in society is to help the proletariat defeat the bourgeoisie politically and ideologically. to eliminate its influence, and not to permit bourgeois ideology to run riot.
+In Peking Review, No. 39, October 1, 1959, the second sentence in the last paragraph on p.
+11 should be replaced with the following: "This policy which we have adopted has nothing whatsoever to do with the bourgeois policy of 'liberalization.'
+It is an extremely firm class policy of the proletariat.
+Its purpose is to promote the development and flourishing of science, art and culture and the growth of, Marxism and socialist ideology guided by Marxism e purpose of carrying out this policy at a time when bourgeois ideological influences still exist in society is to help the proletariat defeat the bourgeoisic politically and ideologically, to eliminate its influence, and not to permit bourgeois ideology to run riot.
 This policy also applies to the correct handling of contradictions among the people in the political sphere.
-In a socialist society, Marxist ideology still has to develop in the struggle with all kinds of non-Marxist ideologies; socialist ideology still has to extend its own hold in the struggle with all kinds of bourgeois and petty-bourgeois ideologies.
+In a socialist society, Marxist ideology still has to develop in the struggle with all kinds of non-Marxist ideologies; socialist ideology still has to extend its own hold in the struggle with all kinds of bourgeois and petty bourgeois ideologies.
 As to the various views held among the people, we must allow them to be fully expressed and they must be fully debated by using the methods of criticism and reasoning.
 Only in this way can correct views be advanced, erroneous views overcome and the issues truly settled.